 One of the Industry Originators Offers Nine Models Today

-Since 2006, many other upgrades have been incorporated into the entire Dingo product line.
-In 2015, Toro expanded the compact tool carrier marketplace with the introduction of the strongest compact tool carrier on the market today, the Dingo TX 1000, which features a vertical-lift loader arm design and a hinge pin height of 81 in.
-With a rated operating capacity of 1,075 lbs on the wide-track model, not only does the TX 1000 stand in a class of its own, but it also rivals the rated operating capacities of many skid steer loaders, says Toro.
+Since 2006, many other upgrades have been incorporated into the entire Dingo product line, effectively demonstrating Toro’s commitment to innovation and continuous improvement.
+In 2015, Toro revolutionized the compact tool carrier marketplace with the introduction of the strongest CTC on the market today, the Dingo TX 1000, which features a vertical-lift loader arm design and a hinge pin height of 81 in.
+With a rated operating capacity of 1,075 lbs on the wide-track model, not only does the TX 1000 stand proudly in a class of its own, but also rivals the rated operating capacities of many skid steer loaders.

-Now offering nine models of compact tool carriers, Toro prides itself on being able to offer the broadest range of compact tool carriers on the market today.
-From the wheeled 220 all the way up to the TX 1000 wide-track model, end-users in the United States have been able to take advantage of the features and benefits of Toro Dingo compact tool carriers for almost two decades.
+Now offering nine models of compact tool carriers, Toro prides itself on being able to offer the broadest range of CTCs on the market today.
+From the wheeled 220 all the way up to the TX 1000 wide-track model, end-users in the United States have been able to take advantage of the features and benefits of Toro Dingo compact tool carriers for more than 18 years.

 Advice to Buyers